$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

 Thus, an application of Theorem~\ref{functionalcalculus:extrapolation:BFP} with $(A,\sfD(A))\curvearrowleft (M^{-1}LM,M^{-1}\sfD(L))$ and $\mu\curvearrowleft w^\calD_{2,2\lambda}$ yields that

-This, together with the identity $f(M^{-1}LM)=M^{-1}f(L)M$ and the fact that $M \in \sL(L^p(\calD, w^\calD_{2,2\lambda}),L^p(\calD,w^\calD_{2-p,(2-p)\lambda}))$ is an isometric isomorphism, proves~\eqref{eq:extrapol:ApGeneral} for all $0<\lambda<\pi/\kappa$, which, in turn, yields~\eqref{eq:extrapol:ApPower} for all $\gamma,\nu\in\R$ satisfying~\eqref{eq:extrapol:range} due to Lemma~\ref{lem:doubling}\ref{it:mixedweights:Ap}. \end{proof}
+This, together with the identity $f(M^{-1}LM)=M^{-1}f(L)M$ and the fact that $M \in \sL(L^p(\calD, w^\calD_{2,2\lambda}),L^p(\calD,w^\calD_{2-p,(2-p)\lambda}))$ is an isometric isomorphism, proves~\eqref{eq:extrapol:ApGeneral} for all $0<\lambda<\lambda_1^*$, which, in turn, yields~\eqref{eq:extrapol:ApPower} for all $\gamma,\nu\in\R$ satisfying~\eqref{eq:extrapol:range} due to Lemma~\ref{lem:doubling}\ref{it:mixedweights:Ap}. \end{proof}

 \begin{remark} Theorem~\ref{functional:calculus:laplace:wedge:Muckenhoupt} shows that, for the full range~\eqref{eq:extrapol:range}, the semigroup generated by $(-L,\sfD(L))$ extrapolates to an analytic semigroup on $L^p(\calD,w_{\gamma,\nu}^\calD)$.
-Estimate~\eqref{eq:extrapol:ApPower} yields that its negative generator has a bounded $H^\infty$-calculus of angle zero.
-However, at this stage, it is not clear whether this extrapolated operator can indeed be identified as a Laplacian with Dirichlet boundary conditions and whether its domain can be characterised in terms of (weighted) Sobolev spaces, cf.~Remark~\ref{rem:extrapol:ident}.
+Estimate~\eqref{eq:extrapol:ApPower} yields that the negative of its generator has a bounded $H^\infty$-calculus of angle zero.
+However, at this stage, it is not clear whether this extrapolated operator can indeed be identified as a Laplacian with Dirichlet boundary conditions and whether its domain can be characterized in terms of (weighted) Sobolev spaces, cf.~Remark~\ref{rem:extrapol:ident}.
 In what follows, we establish such a characterisation under the restriction that~\eqref{eq:range:gamma-nu} and~$\eqref{eq:range:calc:nu}$ hold.
 This means that we exclude all

-which is due to the isomorphy proof in the next subsection, see Remark~\ref{rem:main:thm}\ref{it:rem:main:sharp}.
+which is due to the choice of the domain, see Remark~\ref{rem:main:thm}.
 Moreover, we exclude

+which seems reasonable, since for this range, the result already fails to hold for the half-space, see~\cite[Proposition~5.16]{LindemulderVeraar2020}. \end{remark}